Certified Tax Representatives

 The term does not include:

-- the owner of the property or person liable for the taxes that is the subject of the appeal;
+- the owner of the property or person liable for the taxes that are the subject of the appeal;

 - a permanent full-time employee of the owner of the property or person liable for the taxes who is the subject of the appeal;